GemmaButcher-dev/freestyle_dance/README.md

   * Hero images are used on both the home page and the contact page to allow the user to know they are viewing the correct information and in relation to the relevent genre.
+  * The favicon aids site identity for the user.

 5. Same theme and layout for all pages.

   * All pages use the same navbar and footer to maintain site identity and theme.
   * The same single column layout is used across all pages in line with site theme.
   * The same colour scheme and border styling is used for all containers and sections.
+  * The site Favicon is used on all pages.

 6. Use a maximum of 3 clicks from start to end goal to minimise cognitive overload.

-    * There is no more than 3 click from one point of the site to the end of the navigation to another part of the site.
+    * There is no more than 3 clicks from one point of the site to the end of the navigation to another part of the site.
     * Use of a clear navbar, footer and hyperlinks ensure this.
+    * Upon submission of the contact form the submission confirmation page automtically redirects to the hompeage after 10 seconds to reduce cognitive overload
+      and automatically reducing the need for an additional button or link to.

 7. The feel is engaging and informative.